-SARS-CoV-2 (COVID-19 Virus) Variant of Concern (VoC) Screening and Genomic Sequencing for Surveillance
+Coronavirus Disease 2019 (COVID-19) - Variant of Concern Screening and Whole Genome Sequencing Surveillance

-As of November 12, 2021 PHO Laboratory will be randomly selecting a proportion of all SARS-CoV-2 positive specimens, with Ct≤ 30* from the SARS-CoV-2 PCR diagnostic test, for whole genome sequencing (WGS).
+As of November 12, 2021 PHO’s laboratory is randomly selecting a proportion of all SARS-CoV-2 positive specimens, with Ct≤ 30* from the SARS-CoV-2 PCR diagnostic test, for whole genome sequencing (WGS).
 This replaces the previous process implemented on May 26, 2021 for sequencing based on the VOC real-time PCR test.

 The proportion of selected specimens will be adjusted periodically and determined according to positivity rates, the number of positive specimens, and testing capacity.
 When capacity allows, up to 100% of eligible specimens will be tested by WGS.
 This sampling method was first implemented on June 14, 2021, and aims to remove selection bias, provide better representation of known variants for surveillance, and allow improved detection of new emerging variants.